 The Federal Communications Commission (FCC) voted 3-1 to approve an order restricting local governments authority over the deployment of small cells within the local rights of way.
-The order will likely go into effect in 30 days.
+The order goes into effect 90 days after publication in the Federal Register.

 Key Impacts on Local Governments